buildbeaver/buildbeaver.github.io/docs/getting-started-go/create-a-build-in-go.md

 The easiest and most powerful way to define your build in BuildBeaver is using code.
 The code can be as simple as YAML, but provides all the power of a full programming language.

-This page shows you how to use the BuildBeaver Dynamic SDK for Golang to define a dynamic build.
+This page shows you how to use the BuildBeaver Go SDK to define a dynamic build.

 ## Create a Go program using the BuildBeaver SDK